rsalesc/robox.io/docs/setters/reference/package/index.md

 ### Finder expressions

-Finder expressions are domain-specific expressions evaluated by robox that helps you finding tests that meet certain conditions.
+Finder expressions are domain-specific expressions evaluated by rbx that helps you finding tests that meet certain conditions.

 Below, we list a few finder expressions, with an explanation on what they do.
 They should give a rough understanding